 By the time the Great War broke out Jarratts had already entered into decline.
 Several of the long-standing occupants died or moved in with relatives, freeing up homes for others.
 Working at the landlord's colliery no longer seems to have been a precondition for a tenancy and rates records for 1914 show that the rental paid per property at Jarratts was £6 a year.
 This appears to be the lowest in the neighbourhood, showing why, when houses at Jarratts became available, they were sometimes rented by people in straitened financial circumstances, such as widows, unemployed men or those who for some reason just could not get a start in life.
 In May 1926, the overcrowding in one house was extreme.
 In the bedroom slept a family comprising husband, wife and four children, one of whom was an older teenager.
 The attic was occupied by a different family and consisted of six children and their parents.
 Other families, especially after the 1930s, may have taken accommodation at Jarratts because of a general shortage of housing for workers rather than because of their personal circumstances.

 From the 1920s, the condition of property was variable.
 Lack of maintenance by the landlord was one factor.
 How well or badly a previous tenant had treated the property would have been another.
 Families moved around the site when a better house became vacant, leaving one in bad condition for a newcomer.
 For at least one family, child mortality was more akin to the high levels of the nineteenth century than to the level normally seen during the inter-war period.
 Planning registers for the period 1920-48 reveal that nothing was done to any of the properties that would have required formal permission and the owners appear to have been unwilling to spend any money at all, even on essential repairs.
 On occasions the Council had to issue statutory notices for the landlord to remedy the situation within 21 days.
+According to people with memories of life at Jarratts in later decades, almost every household had a cat to catch the many mice that lived on the site.

 In March 1946, fifty freehold cottages known as Jarratts Buildings were advertised for sale by solicitors acting for the estate of a Mr William Buckley.
 It is not known whether this was the William Buckley who was living in one of the bigger properties which were part of High Street, in the 1921 census.
 If so, he may have bought the site as an investment for the rents the cottages would yield.
 In view of events in 1951, it seems that the advertisement did not find a buyer.